Royce Frith: Federal government and Senate

+High Commissioner

 Frith left the Upper House in 1994 to become Canada's High Commissioner to the United Kingdom.
 Frith had a very high profile and used his flair for public performance to his advantage, particularly during Canada's Turbot War with Spain in which he played a crucial role in rallying British public opinion behind Canada.
 Frith also ensured the retention of Canada House in Trafalgar Square as the site of the Canadian high commission when the government had considered abandoning the location in order to save money.
 Frith returned to Canada in 1996 and resumed his law practice.

+Later life

 In his last years, Firth was a lawyer with the firm Ladner Downs in Vancouver and went into the office daily until just a few weeks prior to his death.
 He served on various boards including the Board of Trustees of the National Arts Centre in Ottawa.
 Frith has also served on the governing bodies of the Lester B. Pearson United World College of the Pacific and the Vancouver Symphony.
 In 2000 he was appointed a member of the Order of Canada.